elenagarrone/online_marketplace/README.md

 $ irb
 > require './runner.rb'
 ```
-or run the 'test_data' file so that you can see the results:
+or run 'test_data.rb' to see how the checkout system works on three different baskets:
 ```shell
 $ ruby test_data.rb
 ```